AqwamCreates/DataPredict/docs/index.md

 # Welcome to Aqwam's DataPredict™ Library!

-### Also known as Aqwam's Machine Learning Playground.

 > Torch7 lit the flame.
 DataPredict carries it forward.

 > Machine Learning returns to Lua - for game engines.